 Search Engine Optimization starts by learning about the language that potential customers are likely to use when talking about a product or service–they are likely to the same language when entering words into a search engine.

 In a word, “NO”.
-First off, I live in Chiang Mai Thailand.
+First off, I live in Orlando, Florida.
 Unless you are located here, logistics would be a nightmare to have me come work at your location.
-My overhead here is very low compared the States.
-I also enjoy total peace, tranquility and “Zen” here in my home office in “The Rose of the North”.
-I work much more productively in my own, well-equipped home development and design studio.
-Don’t think Thailand lacks in Internet speed either–I enjoy a super-fast fiber optic ISP connection through 3BB.
+I also enjoy total peace, tranquility and “Zen” here in my own office.
+I work much more productively in my own, well-equipped development and design studio.
+I also enjoy a super-fast fiber optic ISP connection.

 I will provide you with the means to contact me freely through the communication medium of your choice, including Phone, Email, Skype, appear.in, LINE, WhatsApp, WeChat and more.
 In today’s virtual world, I find that working on-site can be more of a hindrance than a help.
 I have streamlined the way I operate as an independent Freelancer.
 Once you experience the volume of output, not to mention the quality I can deliver virtually, you will understand exactly what I am talking about!